wikid24/ffxiv_mmd_tools_helper/README.md

 --------------

-#### Q: I want to do something rather complex in Blender, but I don't know how!
+#### Q: I want to automate doing something rather complex in Blender, but I don't know how!

-A: Use ChatGPT to write you some Blender code scripts!!
+A: Lol not really a question, but use ChatGPT to write you some Blender code scripts!!
 Seriously, it has saved my bacon a ton of times, infact, the majority of this addon was built with ChatGPT.

 How to use:
 In ChatGPT, start a prompt with 'In Blender using python, I want to...' and see what it says.